 Almost every job changes during the course of the year.
 For example, retail managers work on payroll, recruitment, marketing and sales plans.
-During the winter months, closer to Christmas, they may need to stock shelves, place display devices or run the cash register for absent employees.
-It's best to learn the changes early.
-This gives you more time to prepare or decide if you're capable of performing the seasonal duties.
+During the holiday months, however, they may need to stock shelves, place display devices, or run the cash register for absent employees.
+It's best to learn about these changes early.
+This gives you more time to prepare, or decide if you're capable of performing the seasonal duties.

 Does the company have a high success rate with veteran employment?

-If the hiring manager looks uncomfortable or dodges the question, this could be a red flag.
-Don't push for more answers on veteran employment.
-Just keep it in the back of your mind.
+If the hiring manager looks uncomfortable, or dodges the question, this could be a red flag.
+Don't push for more answers on veteran employment; just keep it in the back of your mind.
 This could be an indicator of failed attempts or unwillingness to work with veterans.
 On the other hand, it could signal that you are the company's first attempt at proactively hiring a veteran.
 This isn't a bad thing.
-Being the first veteran on the payroll gives you the opportunity to show what you and your peers can do.
-It opens doors for future jobs for veterans.
+Being the first veteran on the payroll gives you the opportunity to show what you and your peers can do, and opens doors for future veteran applicants.

 Understand promotion opportunities.

-If you're like almost every other job candidate, future promotions and earning potentials are important.
+If you're like almost every other job candidate, future promotions and earning potential are important.
 Most companies look to internal team members to fill new, senior positions.
-This helps them avoid costly hiring processes like orientation, training, background checks, etc. Not to mention, internal team members understand the company's mission and customer values.
+This helps them avoid costly hiring processes, like orientation, training, background checks, etc. Not to mention, internal team members understand the company's mission and customer values.

-Ask the hiring manager whether the company offers opportunities for advancement.
-Explain you are willing to prove yourself and take the steps and time necessary to advance.
-Ask for quantifying data.
+Ask the hiring manager whether the company offers opportunities for advancement, and explain that you’re willing to prove yourself and take the steps and time necessary to advance.
+Also, ask for data.
 How often do they promote from within?
 Do they offer programs to prepare employees for increased responsibility?
 Be sure to explain your commitment to personal growth.
-Tell them about education and training you plan to complete.
+Tell them about the education and training you plan to complete.

 Is the company open to change and ideas?

 It's sad, but many companies aren't open to ideas from entry-level team members or new recruits.
 This is especially true for major corporations.
-The C-Suite determines the SOP and strictly enforces rules and regulations.
+The C-suite usually determines the standard operating procedures, and strictly enforces rules and regulations.
 On the other hand, some teams have a little more flexibility and room for creativity.
-Ask the interviewer if the company is open to ideas and provide an example of a successful idea and change.
+Ask the interviewer if the company is open to ideas, and provide an example of a successful idea and change.

 Keep in mind that with most positions, regulation adherence cannot bend.
 Government entities require strict compliance.
-HIPPA, FERPA and Sarbanes-Oxley are prime examples of no nonsense compliance.
+HIPPA, FERPA, and Sarbanes-Oxley are prime examples of no-nonsense compliance.
 Your military background fits nicely with these regulations.
-Explain to the hiring manager, while you enjoy the flexibility to bring new ideas to the table, you also understand and appreciate rules and orders must be followed.
+Explain to the hiring manager that, while you enjoy the flexibility to bring new ideas to the table, you also understand and appreciate rules, and know orders must be followed.
 Use your military-to-civilian resume to explain your ability to adhere to regulations.

 Communication with senior team members is a must.

 Hiring Our Heroes.
 One of the largest organizations providing career advice for veterans is Hiring Our Heroes.
 This veteran employment program is a joint effort between the U.S. Chamber of Commerce, Fortune 500 Companies and the U.S. Department of Veteran Affairs.
 Chamber and VA officials work diligently with companies to help connect vets and executives.
-It serves as a networking solution for both sides.
-Hiring Our Heroes hosts job fairs and training seminars throughout the year in nearly all major states.
+It serves as a networking solution for both veterans and those who might hire them Hiring Our Heroes hosts job fairs and training seminars throughout the year in nearly all major states.